aparkening/todo-app/README.md

 - Tighten select list spacing and change arrow to match design
 - Adjust column spacing to across breakpoints
 - Add pause in completed todo, giving it time to change color before moving to the complete list
+- Add an alert for deleting todos, since there's no indicator other than absence

 **Decisions**